UFC Fight Night: Bader vs. Nogueira: Predictions & Analysis

 A few statistical edges stand out.
 Barroso throws significantly more leather — a 2.8 sig. strike per minute gap.
 Barroso is far more active with takedowns, averaging 1.8 more per 15 minutes.
 Stewart has tighter striking defense, making opponents miss more often.

-The Pick: Darren Stewart over Francimar Barroso.
-The model gives Stewart a slight nod at 55% — this could easily go either way.
-The market implies 56% for Barroso, but our model sees only 45%.
-That 11-point gap favoring Stewart is worth watching.
+The Pick: Francimar Barroso over Darren Stewart.
+This is essentially a pick'em.
+The model nudges toward Barroso at 50%, but there's almost nothing separating these two.
+The market implies 56% for Barroso, but our model sees only 50%.
+That 6-point gap favoring Stewart is worth watching.

 Methodology